 Step 2: Determine Cynthia's total monthly net income by adding the total gross monthly income minus the Initial Employment Deduction (IED) for a family size of 1 and minus the one person SSI payment level.

-Step 3: From Cynthia's net income, subtract 3 x's the payment level for a family size of 1.
+Step 3: Compute the Parent Liability amount, from Cynthia's net income, subtract 3 x's the payment level for a family size of 1 ($425 x 3 = $1275)

 Parent Liability at Intake

-When a benefit unit is found ineligible for cash because the parent of a minor mother has a liability sufficient to meet the needs of the benefit unit or the minor mother fails to verify the parent's income, do the following:
+When a benefit unit is found ineligible for cash because the parent of a minor mother has a liability sufficient to meet the needs of the benefit unit or the minor mother fails to verify the parent's income, IES will determine eligibility for medical assistance.